-She followed him down to the nest of covers.
-Felt him tuck her in next to him.
-She curled into his body, found a spot that allowed her to be close to him and still watch the storm.
+She followed him down to the nest of covers and let him tuck her in next to him.
+Curling into his body, she found a spot that allowed her to be close to him and still watch the storm.
 "Go to sleep, Steven.
 I'll be better in the morning."

 He kissed her gently then relaxed.
 She heard his breathing slow as he drifted into sleep.
-She watched the sky as she felt her own body relax.
-A rhythmic sound on the roof signaled that rain had started.
+It was only as she watched the sky that she felt her own body relax.
+A rhythmic sound on the roof signaled rain had started.
 The sky suddenly lit with the first bright streak of lightning.
 Several seconds later came the deep rumble of thunder.
-Still far away, she mused.
-Just like you, Spock.
+Still far away.
+Just like Spock.
 So far away.

 Steven rolled over and released her.
 She rose carefully from the bed and left the room.
-Finding her way across her living area she grabbed a throw and wrapped it around her shoulders.
-Settling into the chair by the large picture window she let the storm mask the sound of her weeping.
+Finding her way across the living area, she grabbed a throw and wrapped it around her shoulders.
+She settled into the chair by the large picture window and let the storm mask the sound of her weeping.

 She buried her face into the crook of her arm and muffled the wild sobs that threatened to tear her apart in the thick softness of the throw.
-Why doesn't it go away?
-Why can't I forget you?
-Damn you, Spock, damn you!
+Why wouldn't this pain go away?
+Why couldn't she forget Spock?
+Damn him!

 He looked down as he nearly whispered, "It is a private matter."

 Christine fought a moment's panic.
 So it had finally come, the words she both dreaded and wanted to hear.
-The burning was imminent and he had not found a mate.
-After the incident with V-Ger she had found the courage to seek Spock out.
-She had told him that if he ever needed her she would be there for him.
-She had sworn that she would not see him die.
-All he had to say were the words she had just heard.
-He had thanked her gravely.
-She had never thought that he would need her, she had expected him to take a wife, build a family.
-He had not.
+The burning was imminent and he hadn't found a mate.
+After the incident with V'ger she'd found the courage to seek Spock out.
+She'd told him that if he ever needed her, she'd be there for him.
+She'd sworn she wouldn't see him die.
+All he had to say were the words she'd just heard.
+He'd thanked her gravely at the time but she'd never thought that he'd need her, had expected him to take a wife, build a family.
+He hadn't.
 He was here.

 "Now?"
 Her voice was steady despite her racing thoughts.